1. To explore and perform great music of the 20th and 21st centuries by:

 Joel Bluestone, D.M.A., is entering his nineteenth year as co-founder and percussionist with FearNoMusic.
 His project The_Waters_Bluestone_Duel for percussion and live electronics has taken him all over the world.
 He has been the head of the Percussion department at Portland State University since 1989.
 Joel’s current love: performing and traveling with the San Diego-based group Swarmius, where a sonic fusion of Hip-Hop and House-Lounge-Techno meets Modern-Classical.

-Violinist Paloma Griffin joined FearNoMusic in 2009 and became the group’s Artistic Director in 2011.
+Violinist Paloma Griffin Hébert joined FearNoMusic in 2009 and became the group’s Artistic Director in 2011.
 Paloma’s concerto appearances include performances with the Oregon Symphony, the Fresno Philharmonic, and the Arizona Musicfest Orchestra.
-As a member of the internationally acclaimed ensemble Pink Martini, Ms. Griffin appeared with the group on “Late Night with David Letterman,” with the Los Angeles Philharmonic and the San Francisco Symphony, and in such venues as Carnegie Hall and the Hollywood Bowl.
+As a member of the internationally acclaimed ensemble Pink Martini, she appeared with the group on “Late Night with David Letterman,” with the Los Angeles Philharmonic and the San Francisco Symphony, and in such venues as Carnegie Hall and the Hollywood Bowl.
 Previously, Paloma was a member of the Oregon Symphony and the New World Symphony.
-She has performed at music festivals around the US and Europe, including Festival d’Aix-en-Provence, Arizona Musicfest, the Oregon Bach Festival, the Sunriver Music Festival, and Music in the Mountains in Grass Valley, CA. In 2012-13 Paloma was a guest concertmaster with the Eugene Symphony and taught chamber music at workshops at Oregon State University and the Cornish College of the Arts in Seattle.
+She has performed at music festivals around the US and Europe, including Festival d’Aix-en-Provence, Arizona Musicfest, the Oregon Bach Festival, the Sunriver Music Festival, and Music in the Mountains in Grass Valley, CA. In 2012-13 Paloma was a guest concertmaster with the Eugene Symphony and taught chamber music at Oregon State University and the Cornish College of the Arts in Seattle.

 Nancy Ives rejoined FearNoMusic in 2009, having been acting Artistic Director during the 2003 –04 season.
 She is Principal Cello of the Oregon Symphony, and most recently has been a featured soloist with the Oregon Symphony, Cascade Festival Orchestra, Clark College Orchestra, and the Vancouver Symphony.
 She is a member of the Rovetti Quartet and Trio Arete, and has appeared with Chamber Music Northwest, Third Angle, New Music at Willamette, Music in Context, Friends of Chamber Music, the Oregon Symphony String Quartet, and the Astoria Festival.